-In metallurgy, the continuing deformation of a metal under stress so that it appears to flow like an extremely viscous liquid.
+In metallurgy, creep is the continuing deformation of a metal under stress so that it appears to flow like an extremely viscous liquid.
 Metal components can be tested for creep rate – the percentage elongation per 1,000 hours at a particular temperature.
 Engineers have to consider both the applied stress and the temperature of metal structures to avoid possible failure through creep.

 Related categories PROPERTIES OF MATTER

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact